Amanita vaginata

-Amanita vaginata, commonly known as the grisette or the grisette amanita, is an edible mushroom in the fungus family Amanitaceae.
+Amanita vaginata, commonly known as the grisette or the grisette amanita, is an edible mushroom in the fungus family Amanitaceae, but must be thoroughly cooked to destroy its toxins.
+The cap is gray or brownish, 5 to 10 cm in diameter, and has furrows around the edge that duplicate the gill pattern underneath.
 Unlike many other Amanita mushrooms, A. vaginata lacks a ring on the stem.

-The cap is gray or brownish, 5 to 10 cm in diameter, and has furrows around the edge that duplicate the gill pattern underneath.
-It has a widespread distribution in North America, and is thought to be part of a species complex that includes other similar-looking Amanitas.
+A. vaginata is widely distributed in Europe and North America.
+It is not recommended for consumption due to the possibility of confusing it with related poisonous species.

 Description

 The cap is 3 to 10 cm in diameter and gray to grayish-brown in color; initially the cap is oval, then as it matures it becomes progressively conical, convex, and eventually flattened, sometimes with a small umbo (a rounded elevation in the center of the cap).
 The gills are white, free (not attached to the stem) to narrowly attached, moderately crowded together, and sometimes have a grayish tint; the lamellulae (small gills that run from the edge of the cap towards the stem) are truncate.
-The flesh is white and thin, and does not change color upon bruising or injury.
+The flesh is white and thin, and does not change color upon bruising.

 The stem is 8 to 22 cm long and 1 to 2 cm thick.
-Unlike many other Amanitas with stems that are swollen at the base (bulbous), the thickness of the A. vaginata stem is roughly the same at both ends.
+Unlike many other Amanitas with stems that are swollen at the base (bulbous), the thickness of the stem is about the same at both ends.
 The stem surface is covered with a finely powdered bloom (pruinose), especially near the top; faint longitudinal lines may be seen.
 The base of the stem is enclosed in a loose, sack-like volva that may discolor grayish or reddish brown.
 The spore print is white.

 The variant A. vaginata var. alba is pure white, and has a volva that is either absent, or not constricted around the base of the stem.